subhamoydatta703/opencv-learning/README.md

 python .\webcam.py
 python .\face-detection.py
 python .\face-detection-dnn.py
+python .\mediapie-learn.py
+python .\sharingan-effect.py
+python .\sharingan_effect.py
 ```

-Press `Esc` to close the webcam window.
+Press `Esc` to close the webcam window in the OpenCV examples.
+Press `q` to
+close the `sharingan_effect.py` window.
 If the camera does not open, check that
 another application is not using it and try changing `cv2.VideoCapture(0)` to
 another camera index such as `1`.

+## MediaPipe on Windows

+MediaPipe loads a native file named `libmediapipe.dll`.
+On Windows 11, Smart App
+Control or a work/school application-control policy can block that DLL and raise
+`WinError 4551`.
+If this is a managed device, ask the administrator to allow the
+approved MediaPipe package.
+On a personal device, only change Smart App Control
+settings if you trust the package and understand that it reduces a Windows
+security layer.

 ## Check the installation